NitheshChakaravarthySeelan/PBL/chaty/src/main/java/com/chat/share/readme.md

 # Need to change
-The service cause its a bad design methods on a lont term.
+The service cause its a bad design methods on a long term.

 ┌───────────────────────────┐
 │        Controller         │  →  Handles HTTP (REST APIs)